tock/book/src/course/thread-net/comms-app.md

 Successfully attached to Thread network as a child.
 ```

-If you are unable to join the network, feel free to jump ahead to the checkpoint
+If you are unable to join the network, this is a good time to ask for help at a
-below.
+hosted tutorial event, or feel free to jump ahead to the checkpoint below.

 > **CHECKPOINT:** 04_openthread_attach